jifola/Scroll-And-Load-For-Elementor/README.md

 - Navigation Selector

-  * The pagination container.
+  * ID or class of the pagination container.

 - Next Selector

-  * The next anchor in the pagination container.
+  * ID or class of the next anchor in the pagination container.

 - Content Selector

-  * The container of the items.
+  * ID or class of the items container.

 - Item Selector

-  * The items inside the container.
+  * ID or class of the items inside the content selector container.

 ## Bottom Offset: